 SWISS FILMS AT ST. GEORGE'S HALL.

 21st November, 1936.

 The first film was about something of interest to everybody - Winter Sports in Switzerland.
+The scene was St. Moritz, but I thought the film to everybody - Winter Sports in Switzerland.
 The scene was St. Moritz, but I thought the film would have been greatly improved if it had shown us a little of the actual town and some of the lovely views one can see from St. Moritz.
 The subject was an easy one to catch the interest of the audience, and there is no doubt that it did, but what disappointed me a great deal was the shortness of the film.
 We were just given glimpses of all the sports, and the short time devoted to any one sport was only enough to whet our interest and by no means satisfied us.
 I liked the jumping particularly.
 It provided a good opportunity for some clever photography, but unfortunately only one or two pictures of it were shown and then the film suddenly switched over to tobogganing.
 Here again the scenes shown were very good but far too short.
 Then we were shown some ice-hockey, and as this is a sport which is nowadays of universal interest, it would have added to the general enjoyment if there had been a good deal more of it.
 After all, this film showed ice-hockey as it should be played - out in the open, with snow and ice everywhere, and crisp air just right for so fast a game.
-After seeing this film, I could not help thinking how the English public would like to see similar ones at their local cinemas.
-I am sure it would arouse their interest and enthusiasm, especially as they are so keen on sport.
+After seeing this film, I could not help thinking how the Engish public would like to see similar ones at their local cinemas.
+I am sure it would arouse their interest and enthusiasm, especially as they are so keen on sport. interest and enthusiasm, especially as they are so keen on sport.